Call

 The Bottom Line

-If you’re shopping for a new roof and comparing standing seam vs ribbed vs corrugated, good for you!
-Traditional roofs aren’t eco-friendly and don’t last as long as they should.
-When deciding which sheet metal roof is right for you, keep in mind standing seam is best for your home since it’s less maintenance.
+If you’re shopping for a new roof and comparing standing seam, ribbed, and corrugated, good for you!
+Traditional roofs aren’t eco-friendly and don’t last very long.
+When deciding which sheet metal roof is right for you, keep in mind that a standing seam roof is best for your home since it requires less maintenance.
 Corrugated/PBC and ribbed are perfect for outbuildings.